Northern Vietnam: bike, hike, kayak

 Day 13: Hanoi

 Today we go for another short hike in the surroundings.
 The scenery is again typical of mountain villages, with stilt houses, streams, waterfalls, terraced fields, and ethnic villages.
 Post-lunch, we shuttle back to Hanoi.
+The transfer takes about 5 hours and we aim to reach Hanoi by 7 pm.

 Day 14: Hanoi